Deepika-M991/training_projects/README.md

 # training_projects
- All the practice codes of different techstack
+ All the practice codes of different techstack are stored here.